 Outdated trend: ‘Creative’ meeting rooms

-A few years ago, quite a lot of venues decided to follow the trend and decorated their meeting rooms in ‘alternative’ ways as to shake things up and diversify themselves from the other venues.
+Some years ago, quite a lot of venues decided to follow the trend and decorated their meeting rooms in ‘alternative’ ways as to shake things up and diversify themselves from all the other venues out there.

 In the beginning, the meeting planners loved these meeting rooms – how can you not be creative in a ‘creative’ meeting room? – but as time went by, they (as well as the venues) realized that all is not well that ends in a ‘creative’ meeting room.
 The attendees did not become more creative, more informed, or more connected, if they met in these sort of meeting rooms.